yukondude/Scripnix/README.md

 # Scripnix
-Handy macOS and *NIX shell scripts.
+Handy macOS and *NIX shell scripts, written in bash and static-typed Python 3.
+Replaces the old Scripnix0 project which wasn't fully macOS-friendly.